LonicaMewinsky/gif2gif/README.md

    - Count of interp frames represent the number of blend steps between keyframes.
    - This is a very simple dynamic interp function; the keyframes are left as-is.
    - When *actual FPS* reaches 50, the maximum, the resultant gif will slow and extend to accomodate interp.
- - Results are dropped into outputs/img2img/gif2gif
+ - Results are dropped into outputs/img2img/gif2gif, and displayed in output gallery on right side

 **Tips:**
  - Configure and process the gif in img2img (it'll use the first frame) before running the script.
 Find a good seed!